 Certifications and Degrees

-Employees who count Medicine / Surgery among their skills enjoy higher pay; the median for this group is $27.32 per hour.
-One of the more prevalent skills at Select Specialty Hospitals is Acute Care, with the greater part considering it a key competency.
-Long Term Care, Telemetry, and Intensive Care Unit round out the set of key employee skills.
+The best-paying skill to have in this role appears to be Critical Care; employees who claim this ability report median compensation of approximately $29.26 per hour.
+One of the more prevalent skills at Select Specialty Hospitals is Acute Care, with about one-half considering it a key competency.
+Many workers usually know Telemetry, Long Term Care, and Intensive Care Unit as well.

 Benefits and Perks